 The best part about the HVAC industry?
 Air conditioning and heating systems aren’t going anywhere anytime soon.
 HVAC is a need-based service, rather than a want-based service.
 In most instances, your customers will need your services to remain comfortable in their homes or offices.
 This means you’ll build a catalog of repeat customers who turn to your company anytime something goes wrong with their system or they’re in the market for an upgrade.

 With enough background knowledge of HVAC systems, you can start a one-man HVAC business with little start-up costs.
 With the right set of tools, you will be able to repair any issues your customers are having and provide routine maintenance without any fancy equipment.
+This is one reason why HVAC profit margins are relatively high compared to other trades.
 Starting off focusing on repair and maintenance will allow you to build up a book of customers at a low cost to you, and eventually, you can invest in your business and add on additional services like air conditioner replacement or furnace installation that have a slightly higher overhead.